 Chu’s admiration for aspects of Chinese schooling is interesting when viewed though the lens of Jack Ma, China’s golden boy co-founder and CEO of Alibaba.
 Ma followed a path to success far more common in the U.S. than in China.
 He failed all of his required educational exams multiple times and then he failed the gaokao twice.
 He graduated from Hangzhou Normal University, a run-of-the-mill Chinese school.

 Somehow, Ma succeeded outside China’s rigid system of academic mobility, without high test scores.
 In her pursuit of academic achievement (which I have a feeling translates into future elite college admissions), Chu never seems to ask herself if academic achievement is one in the same with life success.
-She should have interviewed Jack Ma about his family upbringing.
-She should have asked him: what is it about failure that made you such a big success?

 The best chapters of Little Soldiers shine light on the vast majority of rural Chinese children who are left behind by China’s system.
 (When people talk about China’s “test scores” they are talking primarily about Shanghai and Beijing).
 But Chu does not give socio-economic status appropriate weight and attention in accounting for high test scores in both China and the U.S. This primary fact – the correlation between high academic achievement and socio-economic status in both countries – isn’t overtly addressed.
 Whenever Chu mentions the American system, she offers asides about mandated inclusivity without reflecting on the greater social benefits, a glaring oversight given that the Chinese shuffle off their kids with disabilities to some very dark corners.